valentinnavalos/valentinnavalos/README.md

 ### Hi there 👋, I am Valentín Avalos
 #### a Full Stack Developer and a Blockchain fan!

 🙋‍♂️I am Valentín, a focused, dedicated Full Stack Developer.
 I'm passionate about solving problems, learning new technologies and mastering the ones I already know: JS, TS, React, Redux, TailwindCSS, NodeJs, Express, Sequelize, and PostgreSQL as a database.
-Currently adding Solidity development.🚀
+Currently adding web3 development.🚀

 Teamworker, able to adapt to constant change, empathetic and above all, a continuous and accelerated learner.👨‍💻💪